MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/integration-overview.md

 ## Built-in: Integrating Business Central with Dynamics 365 Sales

-You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Dynamics 365 Sales by first setting up integration to [!INCLUDE[dataverse_short](../includes/dataverse_short.md)] and then do additional setup from the [!INCLUDE[prod_short](../includes/prod_short.md)] application.
-Integrating to Dynamics 365 Sales will let users view information from [!INCLUDE[prod_short](../includes/prod_short.md)] while they're working in Dynamics 365 Sales.
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Dynamics 365 Sales by first setting up integration to [!INCLUDE[dataverse_short](../includes/dataverse_short.md)] and then do more setup from the [!INCLUDE[prod_short](../includes/prod_short.md)] application.
+Integrating to Dynamics 365 Sales lets users view information from [!INCLUDE[prod_short](../includes/prod_short.md)] while they're working in Dynamics 365 Sales.
 For example, when preparing a sales quote it could be useful to know whether you have enough inventory to fulfill the order.

 For more information, see [Integrating Business Central with Dynamics 365 Sales](/dynamics365/business-central/admin-prepare-dynamics-365-for-sales-for-integration)